memgraph/documentation/pages/configuration/multi-tenancy.md

 1. `CREATE DATABASE name`: Creates a new database.
 2. `DROP DATABASE name`: Deletes a specified database.
-3. `SHOW DATABASES`: Lists all active databases, indicating the currently selected one.
+3. `SHOW DATABASE`: Shows the current used database.
+It will return `NULL` if there is not one.
+4. `SHOW DATABASES`: Shows only the existing set of multitenant databases.
-4. `USE DATABASE name`: Switches focus to a specific database (disabled during transactions).
+5. `USE DATABASE name`: Switches focus to a specific database (disabled during transactions).
-5. `GRANT DATABASE name TO user`: Grants a user access to a specified database.
+6. `GRANT DATABASE name TO user`: Grants a user access to a specified database.
-6. `DENY DATABASE name FROM user`: Denies a user's access to a specified
+7. `DENY DATABASE name FROM user`: Denies a user's access to a specified
-7. `REVOKE DATABASE name FROM user`: Removes database from user's authentication context
+8. `REVOKE DATABASE name FROM user`: Removes database from user's authentication context
-8. `SET MAIN DATABASE name FOR user`: Sets a user's default (landing) database.
+9. `SET MAIN DATABASE name FOR user`: Sets a user's default (landing) database.
-9. `SHOW DATABASE PRIVILEGES FOR user`: Lists a user's database access rights.
+10. `SHOW DATABASE PRIVILEGES FOR user`: Lists a user's database access rights.

 ### User's main database